danielpmadden/ai-osi-stack/README.md

 ## Repository Structure

 - `source/` – Primary specifications, canonical diagrams, and structured guidance for each layer.
 - `docs/` – Supplementary narratives, practitioner briefs, and crosswalks to regulatory frameworks.
+See `docs/aeip-crosswalk-matrix.md` for AI OSI, Persona Architecture, and EbD mappings.
+- `schemas/` – Machine-readable AEIP artifact definitions.
+Refer to `schemas/README.md` for usage guidance and workflow integration notes.
+- `tests/` – Validation exemplars that demonstrate schema conformance and ledger linkage expectations.
 - `versions/` – Archived materials from prior releases, maintained for traceability.
 - `LICENSE.txt` – Licensing terms governing use and distribution.
+- `INTEGRITY_NOTICE.md` – Repository-wide temporal integrity attestation awaiting governance signature.

 ## Usage Notes

 - Clone the repository to retain the directory hierarchy required for cross-referencing layers and governance modules.
 - Review `versions/` before upgrading implementations to understand deltas from earlier stacks.
 - Apply the guidance in `source/` together with the AI Governance Trinity components to maintain coherence between design intent and operational controls.
+Reference the AEIP schemas and validation examples when instantiating governance artifacts to ensure interoperability and temporal integrity.
 - Engage organizational security teams when adapting artifacts to production environments to ensure contextual compliance.

 ## Integrity and Verification